MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/Configure-wpa-settings.md

    > [!Important]
    > Carefully validate that your privacy settings are correct, before you check the "I confirm that all privacy settings are complete" box, you can change the settings at any time, but the settings changes will not take effect until the data is processed again for the following month.

-4. To begin the processing of Office 365 data, check the **I confirm that all privacy settings are complete** box, and then choose **Save**.
+4. To begin the processing of Office 365 data, check the **I confirm that all privacy settings are complete** box, and then select **Save**.

 ### Related topic
 [Settings in Workplace Analytics](../Use/Settings.md)